Gonnoi

 Gonnoi (Γόννοι, before 1927: Δερελί - Dereli) is a former municipality in the Larissa regional unit, Thessaly, Greece.
 Since the 2011 local government reform it is part of the municipality Tempi, of which it is a municipal unit.
-Population 2,462 (2011).
 The municipal unit has an area of 113.333 km2.
 The municipality was created under the Kapodistrias Law in 1997 out of the former communes of Gonnoi, Kallipefki, Itea and Elaia.
 About 2 km southeast of the town lies the site of the ancient city of Gonnus, after which the present town is named.

 Subdivisions

 The municipal unit Gonnoi is subdivided into the following communities (constituent villages in brackets):